opensearch-project/documentation-website/STYLE_GUIDE.md

 ### Punctuation and capitalization

-- Use sentence case for titles and headings.
+- Use sentence case for titles, headings, and table headers.
 Titles of standalone documents may use title case.

 - Use lowercase for nouns and noun phrases that are not proper nouns; for example, *big data*.
 This style follows the standard rules of American English grammar.